adboussif/Persistent-Homology/README.md

 ## Pipeline

-A Python pipeline processes primary protein sequences through AlphaFold2 for structural predictions, followed by an analysis of persistent homology.
+A Python pipeline processes an analysis of persistent homology on PDB structures.

 The pipeline is designed to:

-- Predict and evaluate 3D structures of BCL2 proteins.
+- Evaluate 3D structures of BCL2 proteins.
 - Select high-confidence structures based on Ca pLDDT values.
 - Generate barcodes and Wasserstein distances using the GUDHI Python library.